Crissal1995/automsr/README.md

 Defaults to empty string.

+#### verbose
+Wether to increase console output verbosity or not; log files' verbosity is immutable.

+Defaults to `False`.

 ### selenium
 #### env
 Wether the environment is using a chromedriver executable found in PATH (`local`),